omolojohn/Omolos-Restaurant/README.md

 ## Project Deliverables

-As a user should be able to:
+A user should be able to:

 - Browse his or her food of choice
 -View different categories of the menu